The Fastest Way to Kill Pool Algae

-Pool algae is caused by low chlorine levels, poor water chemistry, or bad filtration.
+Low chlorine levels, poor water chemistry, or bad filtration cause pool algae.
 It can also be introduced into your pool by swimwear or toys that are used in natural bodies of water.
 If you notice the early stages of algae, it’s time to act fast.
 Leave it for too long, and it will multiply rapidly, turning into a full-scale algae bloom.

 Unfortunately, typical doses of chlorine will not kill pool algae.
 And running your pool filter will not eliminate algae spores.